Block access from specific regions using AWS Cloudfront's geo-restriction feature

 ■What is the geographic restriction function?

-Cloudfront's default setting
+Cloudfront's default settings

-delivers requested content regardless of the user's location.
+deliver requested content regardless of the user's location.

-This is convenient and appreciated, but
+While this is convenient and appreciated,

 • I want to restrict access because I frequently receive attacks from a specific area